virtualsecureplatform/TFHEpp/README.md

 TFHEpp is full Scracthed pure C++ Ver. of TFHE.
 TFHEpp is slightly(about 10%) faster than original TFHE and supports Circuit Bootstrapping.
 TFHEpp depends on AVX2 becauise we use SPQLIOS FMA.
 If you want run TFHEpp without AVX2, see spqlios++ branch.
 It include pure C++ implementation of SPQLIOS as header only library, but slow.

+# Parameter
+The default parameter is 80 bit security.
+If you want to use more secure(128 bit for Homomorphic Gates, 111bit for Circuit Bootstrapping) parameter, please add -DUSE_80BIT_SECURITY=OFF to cmake command.

 # Speed Test

 Following Code measure how many time homomorphic NAND takes on your computer with TFHEpp.